 What is a Fiscal Year (FY)?

 A Fiscal Year (FY), also known as a budget year, is a period of time used by the government and businesses for accounting purposes to formulate annual financial statements and reports.
-A fiscal year consists of 12-months or 52-weeks and might not end on December 31.
-A period which is set from January 1 to December 31 is called a calendar year.
+A fiscal year consists of 12 months or 52 weeks and might not end on December 31.
+A period that is set from January 1 to December 31 is called a calendar year.